VenusProtocol/venus-protocol-documentation/technical-reference/reference-technical-articles/technical-doc-xvs-bridge.md

 - The [XVS](https://github.com/VenusProtocol/token-bridge/blob/develop/contracts/Bridge/token/XVS.sol) token contract is deployed on destination chains, and it is used within the `XVSProxyDest` contract.
 - The XVS token follows the ERC20 standard and extends the [TokenController](https://github.com/VenusProtocol/token-bridge/blob/develop/contracts/Bridge/token/TokenController.sol) ownable contract, which contains all controlling mechanisms of the XVS.
-- It is responsible for setting minting limits for the minter (in this case, the remote bridge contract).
+- It is responsible for setting minting limits for the minter (in this case, the remote `Bridge` contract).
-- When receiving transactions and tokens from the source chain's Bridge contract, an external call is made to mint tokens for the receiver.
+- When receiving transactions and tokens from the source chain's `Bridge` contract, an external call is made to mint tokens for the receiver.
-- When sending tokens to the source chain's Bridge contract, an external call is made from the bridge contract to burn tokens from the sender.
+- When sending tokens to the source chain's `Bridge` contract, an external call is made from the `Bridge` contract to burn tokens from the sender.
 - Offers a blacklisting feature to prevent certain users from receiving, transferring and bridging XVS tokens.
 - [ACM](https://github.com/VenusProtocol/governance-contracts/blob/develop/contracts/Governance/AccessControlManager.sol) integration is used for setting minting caps and blacklisting, and these settings can be configured via VIPs or Guardian.